 The following features should be taken into account to ensure maximum usability:

 - Touch Screen and touchpad.
-An oversized, electrostatic, (allows scrolling) touchpad, with multi-touch (tap, pinch to zoom, and paging) are important features to have in the field.
+An oversized, electrostatic touchpad that allows scrolling, with multi-touch (tap, pinch to zoom, and paging) are important features to have in the field.
 The ability to use a stylus should also be included.

 - Integrated speaker.
 Integrated speakers are a must-have in order to maintain device compactness and ease of use.
 In addition, the user should have the ability to control volume from the keyboard.

 - Interface capabilities.
-Numerous features, such as serial, USB and Ethernet ports, along with ports for headphones and speakers, microphone and external audio may be needed.
-Determine which are needed for the particular environment.
+Numerous features, such as serial, USB and Ethernet ports, along with ports for headphones and speakers, microphone and external audio may be required.
+Determine which are needed for the particular environment the device will be used in.
 Most, if not all may be standard on the device.

 - Ergonomic features.
 Because military personnel may be standing while using a laptop, look for features such as a shoulder strap with some elasticity and dome support for the palm of the hand.